zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/split-gpg.rst

 smart card doesn’t make the process of digitally signing a document or a transaction in any way more secure – the user cannot know what the chip is really signing.
-Unfortunately this problem of signing reliability is not solvable by Split GPG)
+Unfortunately this problem of signing reliability is not solvable by Split GPG.)

 With Qubes Split GPG this problem is drastically minimized, because each time the key is to be used the user is asked for consent (with a